Alexanderman07/Purchasing-Bot/README.md

 Authors: [Alexander Manjarrez](https://github.com/Alexanderman07)

 ## Project Description:
-  This project bot is able to locate an item based on the specified color and sizing of an item and proceed to the checkout page.
+  This purchase bot is able to locate an item on the Supreme New York website based on the user-specified description of the item on the site.
+Users must specifiy the KEYWORD(Name), COLOR, and SIZE of the item they want the bot to purchase in order for the bot to successfully locate the item.
+Once the item has been located by the bot, it adds the item to the cart.
+The purchase bot then proceeds to the checkout page where the bot auto fills your user and payment details before clicking the "Process Payment" button.